mxrch/ProtoDeep/README.md

 ## Testing

-Thanks to @learn-more, tests are now available, to test the CLI and lib usage !\
+Thanks to [learn-more](https://github.com/learn-more), tests are now available, to test the CLI and lib usage !\
 You can launch the tests by doing :
 ```bash
 $ pip3 install -r requirements-dev.txt